-Requests received during or just before Trust closure periods may not be able to be responded to within the one calendar month response period.
-This is because the Trust will be closed, no one will be onsite to comply with the request.
-We do not review emails during this period.
+The school may not be able to respond to requests received during or just before school closure periods within the one calendar month response period.
+This is because we do not review emails during this period.
 As a result, it is unlikely that your request will be able to be dealt with during this time.
-We may not be able to acknowledge your request during this time (i.e. until a time when we receive the request), however, if we can acknowledge the request we may still not be able to deal with it until the Trust re-opens.
+We may not be able to acknowledge your request during this time (i.e., until a time when we receive the request).
+However, if we can acknowledge the request, we may still not be able to deal with it until the schools re-open.
 The Trust will endeavour to comply with requests as soon as possible and will keep in communication with you as far as possible.
 If your request is urgent, please provide your request during term times and not during/close to closure periods.

-Information to be provided in response to a request
+Information to be Provided in Response to a Request

-The individual is entitled to receive access to the personal data we process about him or her.
+The individual is entitled to receive access to the personal data we process about him or her and the following information:

-• the purpose for which we process the data;

-- the recipients or categories of recipient to whom the personal data has been or will be disclosed, in particular where those recipients are in third countries or international organisations; - where possible, the period for which it is envisaged the personal data will be stored, or, if not possible, the criteria used to determine that period; - the fact that the individual has the right: - o to request that the Company rectifies, erases or restricts the processing of his personal data; or - to object to its processing; - o to lodge a complaint with the ICO; - where the personal data has not been collected from the individual, any information available regarding the source of the data; - o any automated decision we have taken about him or her together with meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for him or her.
+- the purpose for which we process the data; - the recipients or categories of recipient to whom the personal data has been or will be disclosed, in particular where those recipients are in third countries or international organisations; - where possible, the period for which it is envisaged the personal data will be stored, or, if not possible, the criteria used to determine that period; - the fact that the individual has the right: - to request that the Company rectifies, erases or restricts the processing of his personal data; or - o to object to its processing; - to lodge a complaint with the ICO; - where the personal data has not been collected from the individual, any information available regarding the source of the data; - any automated decision we have taken about him or her together with meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for him or her.

 The information should be provided in a way that is concise, transparent, easy to understand and easy to access using clear and plain language, with any technical terms, abbreviations or codes explained.
-The response shall be given in writing if the SAR was made in writing in a commonly-used electronic format.
+The response shall be given in writing if the SAR was made in writing in a commonly used electronic format.